usnistgov/OSCAL/docs/source/includes/schema/json/_profile.md

 ### Custom grouping: `custom` object

-A defined (re)organization for controls; nb serves as another selector as well as sorter
+A Custom element frames a structure for embedding represented controls in resolution.

 A [custom](#custom-grouping-custom-object) will appear as a property on an object.